How To Register In Belize?

 If you prefer not to send your order over the net, You can use the Order Form in document format, available from our Downloads section.
 This form can be completed electronically or by hand, and then sent to us by fax or by mail.

-If you have chosen to buy a ready-made company from our ready-made companies list, the same Order Form should be completed.
-A ready-made company normally has an "open" configuration, too (it`s directors are not yet appointed and the shares are not yet issued).
+If you have chosen to buy an approved name company or ready-made company from our ready-made companies list, the same Order Form should be completed.
+A ready-made company normally has an “open” configuration, too (it`s directors are not yet appointed and the shares are not yet issued).
 Therefore, the final configuration of a shelf company can be made in accordance with a clients´ order.

 IMPORTANT!
 Please make sure to indicate Your actual contact details as precisely and completely as possible!
 If we can not contact You, we also can not proceed and complete Your order.
 The online Order Form is of no use, if we don`t know how to contact You back.
-Creating Your IBC is not an automatic process and it requires a two-way communication.
+Creating Your BC, LLC, Foundation or Trust is not an automatic process and it requires a two-way communication.
 We must talk to You in order to finalize your offshore incorporation.

-Depending on the required internal structure of your new IBC, there might be a few minor questions to be clarified.
-As soon as all the details of Your IBC are completely understood, we will issue an itemized proforma invoice.
-In that, You will be able to see precisely all the individual service fees and costs which comprise the total cost for the incorporation and the first year of running the IBC.
-Even at that stage the actual configuration of the IBC can still be modified in order to suit Your requirements.
+Depending on the required internal structure of your new entity, there might be a few minor questions to be clarified.
+As soon as all the details of Your entity are completely understood, we will issue an itemized proforma invoice.
+In that, You will be able to see precisely all the individual service fees and costs which comprise the total cost for the incorporation and the first year of running the entity.
+Even at that stage the actual configuration of the entity can still be modified in order to suit Your requirements.

 KNOW YOUR CLIENT REQUIREMENTS

 Following the global anti-money laundering and terrorism financing prevention directions, all the offshore jurisdictions, including Belize, have adopted strict laws to regulate Know Your Client (KYC) procedures in the financial services sector.
-Belize Money Laundering and Terrorism (Prevention) Act 2008 (revised in 2011) as well as various regulations require that all the financial service providers (which includes us) must properly identify their clients.
+Belize Money Laundering and Terrorism (Prevention) Act 2008 (Revised Edition 2020) as well as various regulations require that all the financial service providers (which includes us) must properly identify their clients.
 Anonymous purchase of an offshore company today is not possible in Belize, nor in any other tax haven.

-To comply with the above specified law, every beneficial owner, shareholder and director of the IBC will have to provide the following documents:
+To comply with the above specified law, every beneficial owner, shareholder and director of the BC, every member, manager and beneficial owner of LLC, every settlor, trustee and beneficiaries of Trust, every founder, council member and beneficiaries of the Foundation will have to provide the following documents:

-1. a duly certified passport or national ID copy (alternatively, the original document can be presented at our office);
+1. a duly certified passport copy (alternatively, the original document can be presented at our office);

 2. a proof of address (a recent utility bill or bank statement);